huaweicloud-latam/knowledge-base/README.md

 ## How you can contribute

-In order to contribute to the knowledge base, you may submit a pull request containing the desired documentation in the markdown file format and its assets.
+In order to contribute to the knowledge base, you may <b><a href="https://github.com/Hatz-D/huaweicloud-knowledge-base/fork">fork this repository</a></b> and submit a pull request containing the desired documentation in the markdown file format and its assets.
+After having forked the repository, go to the <code>Pages</code> section and enable GitHub pages.
+After that, go to the <code>Actions</code> section, enable the workflows and manually run the workflow <code>Deploy Jekyll site to Pages</code> in order to build and deploy the knowledge center website.
+After the workflow has been successfully completed, you may access the website.

+## Repository structure

 This repository is structured as follows:

 <ul>
   <li><code>/docs</code>: directory in which the documentations are stored.
 In this directory, upload the desired documentation following the structure <code>/docs/{service-category}/{service-name}/{documentation-name}.md</code>.
 If the documentation is written in Portuguese, modify the file suffix to <code>.pt.md</code>.</li>